mitotic/graphterm/docs/troubleshooting.rst

 When  I log into another computer using SSH from my GraphTerm window, why do many features no longer work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is normal behavior.
-Many GraphTerm features only work on the computer that the ``gtermhost`` program is running on.
-By default, SSH is treated like any other program that accesses the terminal for input/output.
-However, you can use the *terminal/export environment* menu command to set shell environment variables on the remote computer to restore some, but not all, of GraphTerm features.
-(For a more permanent solution, see the :ref:`ssh` section.)
+Other than inline images and the notebook mode, most graphical features only work on the computer that the ``gtermserver`` (or ``gtermhost``) program is running on.
+However, you can use the *terminal/export environment* menu command to set shell environment variables on a *trusted* remote computer to restore some, but not all, of GraphTerm features.
+(For more details and a discussion of the security implications, see the :doc:`remote` section.)

 .. index:: terminal size, resize, line wrap